CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 The following example commands show a basic BGP unnumbered configuration for two switches, leaf01 and spine01, which are eBPG peers.

-The only difference between this BGP unnumbered configuration and the basic BGP configuration shown above, is that the BGP neighbour is specified as an interface (insead of an IP address).
+The only difference between this BGP unnumbered configuration and the BGP numbered configuration shown above, is that the BGP neighbour is specified as an interface (insead of an IP address).

 {{< tabs "354 ">}}